markusheiden/ataripart/README.md

     analyze: Search a whole disk image for root sectors
       Usage: analyze [Hard disk image]

     list: List all root sectors and their partitions, starting with the mbr
       Usage: list [options] [Hard disk image]
         Options:
-          -b
+          -b, --backup
             Display backup root sectors, if any
+            Default: false

-    extract: Extract all partitions and their contents to a directory.
+    partitions: Extract all partitions to a directory.
+      Usage: partitions [options] [Hard disk image] [Directory to copy partition contents to]
+        Options:
+          -c, --convert
+            Convert boot sectors to MS DOS format
+            Default: false

-            Needs dd and mtools installed.
+    files: Extract all files from all partitions to a directory.
+Needs mtools installed.
-      Usage: extract [Hard disk image] [Directory to copy partition contents to]
+      Usage: files [Hard disk image] [Directory to copy files to]

 ```

 ## Building